plone/training/chapter03.rst

 Let's see what is there...

+* portal-top:

+  * personaltools: name, logout etc.
+  * logo: with a link to the frontpage
+  * search
-* portal-top: logo, search, global-navigation (viewlets)
+  * global-navigation

-* portal-columns: a container
+* portal-columns: a container holding:

-  * portal-column-one: portlets
+  * portal-column-one: portlets (configurable boxes with tool like navigation, news etc.)
   * portal-column-content: the content and the editor
   * portal-column-two: portlets

 * portal-footer: viewlets

 These are also the css-classes of the respective div's.
-Get used to them if you want to do theming you'll need them.
+If you want to do theming you'll need them.

 Content-Types